 Education: a public school system

-Catherine firmly believed in education, and she thought that through it, she could modernize Russia.
+Catherine firmly believed in education.
+She thought that through it, she could modernize Russia.

-If enough people learned enlightened-progressive ideas, she reasoned, they would make the country prosperous by prospering themselves.
+If enough people learned enlightened-progressive ideas, she reasoned, they would prosper and make the country prosperous in turn.

-She favored boarding schools believing a new kind of human could be educated there, far from the influence of parents and society.
+She favored boarding schools.
+She thought a new kind of human could be educated there, far from the influence of parents and society.

-Before the tsarina, there were only private schools, and a few schools run by priests or by generous donors.
+Before the tsarina, there were only private schools in Russia, and a few schools run by priests or by generous donors.

-The single state-funded school in existence was the Cadet Corps, a military institution which prepared noble boys to become officers.
+The single state-funded school in existence was the Cadet Corps, a military institution that prepared noble boys to become officers.